-- > Illegal trade is hiding the exact source of the shark. - > People don't like idea of eating shark. - With so many species it is easier to have a generic name. - > A fancy name sounds more valuable and raise the price.
+- > Illegal trade can hide the exact source of the sharks. - > People don't like idea of eating shark. - > With so many species it is easier to have a generic name. - > A fancy name sounds more valuable and raise the price.